o3de/o3de.org/content/docs/user-guide/components/reference/atom/entity-reference.md

 toc: true
 ---

-The **Entity Reference** component allows tracking one or more entity IDs that can be conveniently accessed through script or C++ code during editor mode.
+The **Entity Reference** component allows you to track one or more entity IDs that you can conveniently access through script or C++ code during editor mode.

 ## Provider ##